For some of the key victories and milestones in the American Lung Association's efforts to reduce tobacco use, see our Tobacco Control Timeline

 - While overall cigarette use declined by 26% from 2009 to 2019, 91% of that decline was due to non-menthol cigarettes.

-- Four and half percent of middle school students use at least one tobacco product, including e-cigarettes, according to the 2022 National Youth Tobacco Survey.
+- 6.6% of middle school students use at least one tobacco product, including e-cigarettes, according to the 2023 National Youth Tobacco Survey.
+This is an increase from last year, driven by increased use among 6th graders.

 - Smoking is the number one preventable cause of death in the U.S., killing over 480,000 people per year.